LeNomDesFleurs/NOI-VCVRACK/README.md

 # Sunflower [Circular Mixer]
 Sunflower crossfade between 12 inputs.<br>
-The Knobs with an arrow let you choose the input, the diffusion how nerby input will bleed in.<br>
+The Knobs with an arrow let you choose the input, the diffusion how nearby input will bleed in.<br>
 The latch let you lock on connected input only.<br>

 # Dicotyledon [Logic Processor]